oksivasilinka/friend-connect/README.md

 **Key Features**
 * User profiles: Users can create and customize their profiles, upload profile pictures, and update personal information.
 * Friends: Users can add other users as friends and view profiles of their friends.
-* News feed: Users can view news and updates from their friends in their feed.
+* News Feed: Users can view news from around the world
 * Chat: Users can exchange messages with other users.